-This trail is a half mile round trip, but it does gain a little elevation.
-This incline might not seem like a lot, but remember that you are at 11,300 feet so elevation like this can be tiring.
-Just take your time though and it will be fine.
+This trail is a half-mile round trip, but it does gain a little elevation.
+This incline might not seem like a lot, but remember that you are at 11,300 feet, so altitude like this can be tiring.
+Just take your time though, and it will be fine.

-Along the way up there are a few more twisted trees that stick out of the landscape and that provide awesome photo opportunities as you are walking below them and can photograph up.
+Along the way up, there are a few more twisted trees that stick out of the landscape, and that provide fantastic photo opportunities as you are walking below them.

-The view back towards the parking lot and the other trail is great as you continue gaining elevation.
+The view back towards the parking lot and the other trail is nice as you continue gaining elevation.

 After about a quarter of a mile, you will reach the top and receive some grand views of the surrounding basin.
 I found the views to be a little anti-climactic, but that is most likely due to the hazy sky, and cloudy weather was moving in when we were there.

 From here, the trail heads down the other side of the hill as it is a loop trail.
 I found this section to have the best collection of trees in the area.